 ARTICLE I – Name

-Section 2:- The Association shall comprise the communities of Brookdale, Orchardale, and Wohlshire, as defined in Article II.
+Section 2:- The Association shall comprise the communities of Brookdale (N. and S.), Orchardale, Wohlshire, and Park-Newport, as defined in Article II.

 ARTICLE II – Objects and Boundaries

-Section 1:- The object of this Association shall be to stimulate interest in and to devise and implement ways and means for promotion of civic and general welfare of the communities in Montgomery County, Maryland, of “Brookdale,” “Orchardale,” and “Wohlshire.”
+Section 1:- The object of this Association shall be to stimulate interest in and to devise and implement ways and means for the promotion of civic and general welfare of the communities in Montgomery County, Maryland, of “Brookdale”, “Orchardale”, “Wohlshire”, and “Park-Newport”.
 The Association shall be strictly non-partisan and non-profit making in all its activities.
 The Association may not make political contributions.
 It shall seek to cooperate with Montgomery County and State of Maryland officials and with other civic associations of like purposes to promote the best interests of its membership and communities.

-Section 2:- The geographic boundaries of the Association’s region are shown by the map in Appendix A. For organizational purposes, the region of the Association is composed of four areas described in Appendix A, which are called Brookdale North, Brookdale South, Orchardale, and Wohlshire.
+Section 2:- The geographic boundaries of the Association’s region are shown by the map in Appendix A. For organizational purposes, the region of the Association is composed of five areas described in Appendix A, which are called Brookdale North, Brookdale South, Orchardale, Wohlshire, and Park-Newport.

 ARTICLE III – Membership, Dues, and Voting